wptide/docs/docs/installation/setup.md

 touch .env.gcp
 ```

-The `.env.gcp` file overwrites the `.env` file and can be left blank if you are running Tide locally.
+The `.env.gcp` file overwrites the `.env` file values and can be left blank if you are running Tide locally.
 These files are used to store custom values of environment variables for various services.
 Before setting up any of the services, update the values according to the instructions for each service.
 The variables and their descriptions can be found at the end of each relevant section.

 ## MongoDB